CUBRID/cubrid-manual/en/ha.rst

     In addition, if the mode of replication log copy process is ASYNC, the data in the CUBRID HA group may lose integrity.

-    If the data in the CUBRID HA group loses integrity for any of the reasons above, you can fix it by using :ref:`rebuilding-replication`.
+    If the data in the CUBRID HA group loses integrity for any of the reasons above, all data in the CUBRID HA group should be fixed as the same by using :ref:`building-replication` or :ref:`rebuilding-replication`.

 **Remark**